 -u: truncate and remove file after overwriting

-You can type shred –help (with two ‘-’ in front of the help) to display a list of options.
+shred --help to display a list of options.

 Adding shred to Nautilus menu

 You can also add shred to your nautilus menu for convenience sake.